timmmlim/Logistic-Regression-/README.md

 Reference taken from https://medium.com/@martinpella/logistic-regression-from-scratch-in-python-124c5636b8ac

 to do:
+- check cost function calculation
-- check gradient descent method to see if weights are being tuned correctly
+- check if gradient is calculated correctly
 - improve for multinomial logistic regression